ETHOS Lab operates TCAT at IT University of Copenhagen for research and teaching purposes.

 TCAT query bins set up for research will be managed according to case by case negotiations.
 The ownership of the bin is with the researcher or research project.

-If you are taking Navigating Complexity or another course on which TCAT is used, the course provides you with credentials to log in with.
-Other students and ITU staff can see the data you collect.
-Your query bin will be running until the end of the course, and then stopped.
+We support the ITU/DIM course Navigating Complexity in querying Twitter Data using TCAT.
+The query bin will be running until the end of the course, and then stopped.
 The data will remain in place until the course re-examinations are complete, and then deleted two weeks after the re-exams without further notice.
 If you wish to keep your data, export it.

 For other courses or for individual your student projects, please contact your teacher or supervisor, or consult the lab.